wsjk/Capstone_2/README.md

 <summary><h1>The Problem</h1></summary>
 <p>

-Online retailers have giant customer pools and customers often share similar traits.
+Online retailers have enormous customer pools and customers often share similar traits.
 There may be, however, a better way to identify customers than simply grouping them by their location.
 Customers are a source of revenue and it would be more advantageous to segment customers based on metrics that are associated with direct profit.

-How can we identify the "best" customers?
+How can we identify the *best* customers?

 </p>
 </details>